 Thankfully a Double Bubble complication is rare.
 The best option is prevention!
 Which is why it’s soooo important to pick a Board Certified Plastic Surgeon who has extensive experience in breast augmentation.

 If a Double Bubble occurs soon after surgery you’ll be advised to wait for up to six months to see if the Double Bubble goes away by itself.
 If not, or if the Double Bubble occurs longer after surgery (due to breast changes – e.g. natural sagging), a revision surgery is the only way to fix it.

 Depending on the cause of the Double Bubble revision surgery might involve:

-- Exchanging your implants for a smaller size.
-If the cause of your double bubble is implant weight/size you may have to consider a smaller implant (and some internal stitching) if you want a long-lasting correction.
+Exchanging your breast implants for a smaller size.
+If the cause of your double bubble is breast implant weight/size you may have to consider a smaller breast implant (and some internal stitching) if you want a long-lasting correction.